1010todd/Beyond-the-Sky/README.md

  Currently includes:

- -New Quarg warships & outfits:
+ -New Quarg warships & outfits.
+  * Several new ships(mostly warships), most only spawn when hostile enough.

  -New Pug warship & outfits:
+  * A few new ships, some only spawn after the Arfecta is defeated.

  -Mechanic to adjust fleet strength according to player's strength.